dreamhead/moco/moco-doc/apis.md

 #### Ends With

-Ends with operator can help you decide the request information ends with a piece of text.
+**endsWith** operator can help you decide if the request information ends with a piece of text.

 * Java API